Welcome to this Advanced Training the Trainer Course FAQs Page

 Below is a list of frequently asked questions from students considering attending our training the trainer courses in London.
-However, there is scope for a long list of other pertinent and related questions.
+However, this list grows after each session as I ask you what issues/obstacles you are they facing in your training practice.
+Each passage is an individual response to your needs.

 If you have a great attitude and look forward to making a difference in your life and career, please consider joining us on our 2-day training the trainer courses in King's Cross.
 Why not improve your skillset and take your achievements to the highest level?

-Diversity, inclusion, and equality — Ensure everybody receives the same opportunities unless impossible.
+Diversity, inclusion, and equality — Ensure everybody receives the same opportunities.
 Everybody must be welcomed, seen, heard, accepted and acknowledged.
 In class, we practice many creative exercises.
-Performing at the highest level is impossible if you do not feel accepted.
+Performing at your highest potential is impossible if you feel inhibited by a lack of acceptance.

 Leadership in the classroom —The trainer's role is a leadership role.
 You set the standards for everything, from the energy with which you convey the message to making the class feel they can achieve whatever they want.